 1 capsule per day with half a glass of water at mealtime.

 Do not use in case of pregnancy and lactation.
-Not recommended for people undergoing antidepressive treatment.
 Consult your doctor or pharmacist if simultaneously undergoing treatment for depression.
 Do not exceed the recommended daily dose.

 Does not replace a varied and balanced diet and a healthy lifestyle.
 If you are undergoing medical treatment, seek your therapist's advice.
 For adult use only.
 Keep out of reach of young children.